-Texas pesticide deaths: 4 children identified
+Texas pesticide deaths: Family was sick before fatal mixture, police say

 "Josue wanted to be a priest and was an alter server at St Lawrence.
 He was a gentle soul, slow to anger and quick to provide comfort," Rodriguez wrote.

 "Johnny was a comic.
-So smart and so aware of his strengths and weaknesses .
+So smart and so aware of his strengths and weaknesses.
 He was the first to laugh at himself and never met a stranger who wasn't just a friend in the making."

 Felipe "was everyone's friend," Rodriguez said.